-- 17.1 A mutual flight means any flight in a two seater glider with two pilots during which no flying training and instruction is to be given. - 17.2 The prior permission of the duty instructor is required for any mutual flight. - 17.3 The P1 for the flight shall be agreed by the pilots before they get into the cockpit and the following principles apply: - 17.3.1 the pilot at the higher Stage shall hold a Silver C badge and have a minimum 50 hours pilot in charge shall be P1, and should have flown three takeoffs and landings in the intended glider type using the intended launch method within the previous 90 days; - 17.3.2 if both pilots are at the same Stage, the duty instructor shall decide who is P1; - 17.3.3 P2 shall be at Stage 3 or above and hold a Bronze badge with the cross country endorsement, except as mentioned in paragraph 18.4; and - 17.3.4 both pilots shall be cleared for solo flying, stage current and shall hold the appropriate endorsements for the flight to be undertaken. - 17.4 The CFI may authorise a P1 who is not an instructor to fly with a pilot at Stage 2 or above who does not hold a Bronze badge with the cross country endorsement for the purposes of cross country coaching. - 17.5 The P1 shall occupy the front seat, except that an instructor may occupy the rear seat. - 17.6 The P1 shall be at the controls at all times when the glider is under 500' agl. - 17.7 An instructor shall be appointed by the C F I to authorise individual members of a privately owned two seater glider to fly P1 in that glider and to carry out appropriate checks for members of the syndicate. - 17.8 The P1 shall ensure that the launch point Log Book correctly records who is P1. - 17.9 The P1 shall be in command at all times. - 17.10 Flying mutually as P1 is a privilege and may lead to the CFI asking the P1 to train as an instructor, but the privilege may be suspended or cancelled in the event of any flying to a poor standard or in breach of any Rule.
+16.3 There should be a good prospect of a high winch launch and/or good soaring prospects.
+16.4 Introductory Flight should not take place in gusty or turbulent conditions, 17.
+Mutual Flying 17.1 A mutual flight means any flight in a two seater glider with two pilots during which no flying training and instruction is to be given.
+17.2 The prior permission of the duty instructor is required for any mutual flight.
+17.3 The P1 for the flight shall be agreed by the pilots before they get into the cockpit and the following principles apply: 17.3.1 the pilot at the higher Stage shall hold a Silver C badge and have a minimum 50 hours pilot in charge shall be P1, and should have flown three takeoffs and landings in the intended glider type using the intended launch method within the previous 90 days; 17.3.2 if both pilots are at the same Stage, the duty instructor shall decide who is P1; 17.3.3 P2 shall be at Stage 3 or above and hold a Bronze badge with the cross country endorsement, except as mentioned in paragraph 18.4; and 17.3.4 both pilots shall be cleared for solo flying, stage current and shall hold the appropriate endorsements for the flight to be undertaken.
+17.4 The CFI may authorise a P1 who is not an instructor to fly with a pilot at Stage 2 or above who does not hold a Bronze badge with the cross country endorsement for the purposes of cross country coaching.
+17.5 The P1 shall occupy the front seat, except that an instructor may occupy the rear seat.
+17.6 The P1 shall be at the controls at all times when the glider is under 500' agl.
+17.7 An instructor shall be appointed by the C F I to authorise individual members of a privately owned two seater glider to fly PI in that glider and to carry out appropriate checks for members of the syndicate.
+17.8 The P1 shall ensure that the launch point Log Book correctly records who is P1.
+17.9 The P1 shall be in command at all times.

+17.10 Flying mutually as P1 is a privilege and may lead to the CFI asking the P1 to train as an instructor, but the privilege may be suspended or cancelled in the event of any flying to a poor standard or in breach of any Rule.

+18. Beat Ups

+Flying beat ups is not permitted.